Dapborlang/FormPopulate/readme.md

 <h2>FormPopulate</h2>
-With the help of FormPopulate you can create form in less than a minute.
+With the help of FormPopulate you can create form in less than a minute. <br>
 FormPopulate will:
 <ul>
     <li>Autopopulate Form from database</li>